Mormon-owned BYU eases rules on ‘homosexual behavior’

 An entire section in the code that was dedicated to “homosexual behavior” has been removed.
 The clause that upset people was the part that said “all forms of physical intimacy that that give expression to homosexual feelings” is prohibited.

-Students had previously complained about the clause that was eliminated, which they said was interpreted to be a ban on gay couples holding hands or kissing.
+Students had previously complained about the clause that was eliminated was interpreted to be a ban on gay couples holding hands or kissing.
 Those behaviors are allowed for heterosexual couples, though premarital sex is banned.

+Former BYU student Addison Jenkins had advocated for years for the college to remove the language, which he said codified homophobic ideas.
+He said he’s glad the section is gone.

+“It treats queer students the same as straight students, which is something we have been begging the university for,” said Jenkins, who is gay.

 BYU’s Honor Code bans other things that are commonplace at other colleges - including drinking, beards and piercings.
 Students who attend the university in Provo, Utah, south of Salt Lake City, agree to agreed to adhere to the code.
 Nearly all students are members of the faith.
 Punishments for violations range from discipline to suspension and expulsion.